Skip to content

 Manual Payment Entry

-Users can manually add payments by clicking the Add Payment button and entering details such as the payor, payment date, payment method, and amount.
-Users can then manually apply this payment to the open invoices of the payor.
+Users can manually add payments by selecting the blue Add Payment option and entering the payment details such as the funder, payment date, payment method, and amount.
+Users can then manually apply the payment to the patients with open balances with the specified funder.

 To add a payment, use the Add Payment button on the top right of the Collections Module page.